heriirianto/heriirianto/README.md

 I am Heri Irianto

 I live in Makassar and studying Informatics Engineering at Institut Teknologi Telkom Purwokerto.
-I developed myself in Graphic Design and Augmented Reality.
-I’m currently learning about Web Programming in the last few months.
-My mission is to learn and grow!
-So that one day I'll be able to contribute to the Tech community!.
+I developed myself excellent in Graphic Design and Augmented Reality.
+My determination and dedication is highlighted by my achievement in some of the competitions I've been participated.
+But now, i’m currently learning about web programming especially front-end developer and back-end developer (Full stack developer) in the last few months and use that skill to improve myself better again.
+Because, my mission is to learn and grow!
+So that one day I'll be able to contribute to the tech industry.

 ### Languages and Tools
 ![](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)